-Second, 5G mobility.
-The 5G investment cycle got underway in limited geographies in 2019.
-Initial use cases revolve around fixed wireless and enhanced mobile broadband, but we believe that 5G is all about machines and incremental revenue.
+The 5G investment cycle got underway in limited geographies in 2019 and 2020.
+Initial use cases revolved around fixed wireless and enhanced mobile broadband, but we believe that 5G is all about machines and incremental revenue.
 We should see massive machine type communications and ultra-reliable, low-latency applications later in the cycle.
+This is when EXFO's troubleshooting and monitoring solutions will provide end-to-end visibility of 5G and cloud-native networks.